kibook/s1kd-tools/tools/s1kd-instance/README.md

 Filtering a data module on a specified product instance and writing to stdout:

     $ s1kd-instance -P <PCT> -p versionA <DM>

+Filtering a data module on specified skill levels and writing to stdout:

+    $ s1kd-instance -k sk01/sk02 <DMs>

 Filtering data modules for a particular customer and outputting with extended identification: